Note: Re QSL etc, PLEASE DO NOT USE THE ADDRESS ABOVE FOR MAIL/QSL CARDS.

 Other calls held: DA1ET, V31KH, VP8BFM, ZB2HE, ZC4TB.

-Above is my first "Shack" as an SWL with my then pride and joy, an HRO MX with the 19 set as standby, that was circa 1963.
+Above is my first "Shack" as an SWL with my then pride and joy, an HRO MX with the 19 set as standby, that was ca 1963.

 Some few years later after an immense amount of time listening and reading, realised that I perhaps knew enough to join in on the bands, morse test taken and ticket gained, together with the "RAE" (Radio Amateurs Examination, set by the City & Guilds of London Institute), obtained my full licence in Oct 69.

-Been mainly interested in home brewing, (not the drink, but I must admit real ale is very tempting now and again, see CAMRA www.camra.org.uk) was totally home brewed transmit and receive at one time in the 70's with 50w QSK on the HF bands.
+Been mainly interested in home brewing (not the drink, but I must admit real ale is very tempting now and again, see CAMRA www.camra.org.uk) and was totally home brewed transmit and receive at one time in the 70's with 50w QSK on the HF bands.

-Presently have a 50m Inv L antenna with 17m vertical section for LF/HF tuned with SGC230 Auto ATU at the base and a 4 ele yagi for 4m and 6m (the yagi is only erected in summer months), but I also have 2m and 70cms on when in the shack or out mobile.
+Presently have a 50m Inv L antenna with 17m vertical section for LF/HF tuned with SGC230 Auto ATU at the base and a 4 ele dual band yagi for 4m and 6m, but I also have 2m and 70cms on when in the shack or out mobile.
 Look forward to bumping into you on the air one day.

 Tower with dual band yagi and inverted L attached, with the small 2m/70cm collinear on top.